fclaerho/buildstack/README.md

 Build Stack Taxonomy
 --------------------

-There's no reference for the following statements because there are entirely non-official.
+There's no reference for the following statements because this is a personal standpoint.

 ### Types of Build Stack ###

-Build stacks can be divided into (so far) 4 types:
+Build stacks can be divided into 4 types:

   * Type 1: Build library — Collection of build functions
   * Type 2: Build framework — Dependency graph manager + Type 1 features